-Even with a structured curriculum, it takes a while for new people to understand the terminology and basic movements, and what is expected of them as members of the gym.
+Even with a structured curriculum, it takes a while for new people to understand the terminology, basic movements, and the expectations on them as members of the gym.

-That’s where the introduction class comes into play.
-An assistant instructor takes people who have come in for their first session aside, and shows them the very basics without going into too much detail.
-In BJJ that should cover the following:
+Thankfully, that’s where the introduction class comes into play.
+An assistant instructor takes people in for their first session, pull them aside, and shows them the very basics without going into too much detail.

 - Basic hygiene and gym rules

 - How to put on the uniform and how to tie the belt